 - Key conversations about IFCB community expectations for the NSF OOI (infrastructure and data), and what the NSF OOI expectations may be for the community.

-Experienced and new members of the IFCB community who are considering using NSF OOI- IFCB data and/or adding instrumentation to NSF OOI infrastructure; resource managers from national, state, and tribal agencies; and educators at all levels interested in using OOI-IFCB data are encouraged to apply to participate in this Community Focus Group.
+Experienced and new members of the IFCB community who are considering using NSF OOI- IFCB data and/or adding instrumentation to NSF OOI infrastructure; resource managers from national, state, and tribal agencies; and educators at all levels interested in using OOI-IFCB data will participate in this Community Focus Group.
 In-person participation is encouraged, although some options for virtual participation will be available.
-You can indicate your preferred method of participation (in-person or virtual) on the application form.
-Travel support will be available, however, travel funds can only be authorized for applicants from U.S. institutions.
-Federal employees are not eligible for travel support.

 If you have any questions, please contact Holly Morin (holly@ooifb.org).
 Also, please note there is an IFCB Discourse Community where OOI IFCB Data users can share methods and results, troubleshoot data issues, and create a dialogue with their colleagues.